weaveworks-guides/weave-net-legacy/centos-simple/README.md

-# Getting started with Weave and Docker on Ubuntu #
+# Getting started with Weave and Docker on CentOS #

 ## What you will build ##